 Students are strongly encouraged to attend all lecture and face-to-face tutorial/practical sessions and complete all self-directed/online learning activities.
 If a student does not attend class, it is the responsibility of the student to cover any missed work.

-Tutorial attendance in Week 2 is compulsory in order to set up the experiments and collect initial experimental data required for Laboratory report.
+Practical attendance in Week 2 is compulsory in order to set up and collect initial experimental data required for Laboratory report.

 Required IT skills